mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/advanced_concepts/index.md

 ## Menu Access Control
 TODO

-## Actions
-Use of Actions is a way of extending your application to provide custom functionality through

-## Client-side Actions
-TODO

-## Cloud Functions
-TODO

-1. List View Actions -
-bulk acitons
-single actions
-JS only action - with javascript code behind the action.

-2. Detail View Actions
-Single action

-Client side dependencies

-Server Side Dependencies

 ## Further App Customization
 ### Customizing Select Menus
 So far, you've seen several fields with select menus in your forms.
 Below is an example of this on the Department creation form (look at `Head of Department`).